facebook/mysql-5.6/README.md

 > If you have run the site before, you can start with step 1 and then move on to step 5.

-1. Ensure that you are in the `YOUR-PROJECT/docs` directory in your local repo clone (i.e., the same directory where this `README.md` exists).
+1. Ensure that you are in the same branch (e.g., `gh-pages-dev`, `gh-pages` or whatever branch you use for these docs), and the same directory where this `README.md` exists.
 The below RubyGems commands, etc. must be run from there.

 1. Make sure you have Ruby and [RubyGems](https://rubygems.org/) installed.